Car Battery Sizes & Types Get the Right Car Battery Size, Voltage & Amps

 When you need a new car battery, come into a Firestone Complete Auto Care in your neighborhood.
 We'll install the best battery choice from our selection of car battery types made by the industry's top car battery manufacturer.
 We'll size up your vehicle's OEM battery and electrical system, and then set up the proper car battery group size to power your ride.
 Learn more about car battery types, group sizes and other specifications that matter when selecting a car battery.

-VRLA Batteries (valve-regulated lead-acid battery): A sealed battery with no venting of gases.
-These batteries are great for use in small spaces with no ventilation and are great when in storage because they are sealed.
-VRLA batteries don’t leak or release hydrogen gas and are considered the safest Wet cell lead acid battery.
-The only downside is the VRLA batteries are sealed, leaving them unserviceable.
+A VRLA battery, or valve-regulated lead-acid battery, is a sealed battery with no venting of gases.
+These batteries are ideal for use in small spaces with no ventilation and since they’re sealed, they can be easily stored.
+VRLA batteries don’t leak or release hydrogen gas and are considered the safest wet cell lead-acid battery.
+The only drawback to VRLA batteries is that they’re sealed, leaving them unserviceable.

-Battery group sizes also provide a simplified, industry standard in automotive batteries, helping manufacturers of batteries and vehicles alike to reduce costs.
-Having standard battery group sizes makes replacing your battery at your local Firestone Complete Auto Care store simple, and our technicians and automotive advisors can ensure the proper battery fitment for just about any vehicle on the road.
+Battery group sizes provide a simplified, industry standard in automotive batteries, helping manufacturers of batteries and vehicles both reduce costs.
+Having standard battery group sizes makes replacing your battery at your local Firestone Complete Auto Care simple, and our technicians and automotive advisors can ensure the proper battery fitment for just about any vehicle on the road.

 Different Battery Group Sizes